ethanjli/phyllo/presentation.md

 | __Contents__ | `0x70` | `0x92` | `0xc3` | `0xa4` | `0x61` | `0x62` | `0x63` | `0x64` |

 The receiver of this document body will receive the same tuple `(true, "abcd")`.

+## Serialization Formats

+Every document has a body serialized in a particular format.
+The conventional Document Link serialization format for communication with embedded systems is [MessagePack](https://msgpack.org/), while the conventional serialization format for communication between computers is JSON.

+### MessagePack

+The particular version of MessagePack used as the standard format for Phyllo communication with embedded systems is the v5/2.0 specification, which distinguishes between strings and binary data.
+Furthermore, all implementations and applications are expected to obey the following conventions for interoperability:

+- Binary data needs to be supported.
+- All strings should be UTF-8 encoded.
+- Extension types are not allowed.
+- Map keys must be unique: no duplicate keys are allowed.
+- All keys of any given map should have the same type.
+Strings can always be used as map keys.
+In implementations which allow integers (signed or unsigned) as map keys, all keys of any given map should be either pure strings, pure signed integers, or pure unsigned integers.
+No other types can be used as map keys.
+- The order of key-value pairs in maps should not be expected to be stable or preserved.